iluwatar/java-design-patterns/game-loop/README.md

 Stop variable-step game loop.
 ```

-## Applicability
+## When to Use the Game Loop Pattern in Java

-The Game Loop pattern is applicable in real-time simulation and gaming where the state needs to be updated continuously and consistently in response to user inputs and other events.
+The Game Loop pattern is perfect for real-time simulations and gaming where continuous state updates and smooth frame rates are critical.

-## Known Uses
+## Real-World Applications of Game Loop Pattern in Java

 * Video games, both 2D and 3D, across various platforms.
 * Real-time simulations that require a steady frame rate for updating logic and rendering.

-## Consequences
+## Benefits and Trade-offs of Game Loop Pattern

 Benefits: